All Episodes

 Yeah, but the meanest people happen to win, didn't they?

-The meanest people happen to you ever notice folks that and he's Mitch is right about this.
+You ever noticed, folks, that and Mitch is right about this.

-Is Mitch Daniels, if you're just joining us, that's whose soundbites were playing.
+Is Mitch Daniels, if you're just joining us, that's whose soundbites we're playing.

 And they win, don't they?